cdolek/graphcommons-wordpress-plugin/README.md

 # Graph Commons plugin for WordPress

-The Graph Commons plugin for WordPress allows you to insert node cards from Graph Commons to your posts.
+The Graph Commons plugin for WordPress allows you to insert graphs and node cards from Graph Commons to your posts.

+Just paste a link from Graph Commons to your editor and it will bring the object to your post.
+You can use the plugin's built in search functionality, preview your findings and then insert it as well.

 Requirements
 --------